OpenDDS/OpenDDS/docs/cmake.md

 )
 ```

+This is fine for small IDL files and builds with a few targets that need the
+code generated from IDL, but it can be improved upon.

 Another snippet, based upon [Messenger with auxiliary IDL library], showcases how an
 auxiliary IDL library can be created for inclusion by other executables: